 Your accommodation will be able to arrange an airport transfer for you.
 This is a good idea if you’re a first time visitor to Essaouira and unsure how to get to your accommodation.
-Your driver will be waiting for you as you leave the terminal, holding a sign.
+Your driver will be waiting for you as you exit customs, holding a sign.

 Taxi from Essaouira Airport to town